btskinner/btskinner.github.io/index.md

-My research interests center on college access, the outcomes of college participation, and using tools of data science such as machine learning and Bayesian statistics to rigorously examine higher education policy questions that are difficult to answer with conventional econometric tools.
+My research interests center on college access, the outcomes of college participation, and using tools of data science such as machine learning and Bayesian statistics to critically examine higher education policy questions that are difficult to answer with conventional econometric tools.